ARTICLES

 AIPH Convenes Ornamental Horticulture Leaders at Sydney Conference to Discuss Industry Issues

-As part of the AIPH Meeting Sydney 2026, running from March 8 to 12 in Sydney, Australia, the International Association of Horticultural Producers and Greenlife Industry Australia (GIA) will convene industry leaders on March 10 to explore the impacts of a changing climate and market trends.
+As part of this meeting, the International Association of Horticultural Producers and Greenlife Industry Australia (GIA) will convene industry leaders on March 10 to explore the impacts of a changing climate and market trends.
 This AIPH Horticultural Industry Conference seeks approaches to confront these challenges and chart a more effective way forward.
+The Conference comes as the global horticulture industry enters a period of heightened pressure, driven by factors such as intensifying climate volatility, tightening water supplies, rising biosecurity risks, and increasingly unpredictable markets, which are forcing the industry to move beyond mere discussion and seek more viable solutions.

 Adapting to the Environmental and Economic Disruptions